Jo3690/SOG/README.md

 transfer.py is used for transfer learning.

-test.py is used for make predictions.
+test.py is used for making predictions.

 __4. Data generation__